tttor/ctrl-foundation/book/rl-intro-sutton2018/ch_13_policy_gradient_methods.md

 ## 13.2 The Policy Gradient Theorem
 * advantages of policy parameterization over ε-greedy
   * the approximate policy can approach a deterministic policy
-  * with continuous policy parameterization the action probabilities change smoothly as a function of the learned parameter;
+  * the action probabilities change smoothly as a function of the learned parameter, i if with continuous policy parameterization
-    * Largely because of this, stronger convergence guarantees are available for policy-gradient methods than for action-value methods.
+    * Largely because of this, **stronger convergence guarantees** are available for policy-gradient methods than for action-value methods.
 * In the episodic case,
   * the performance measure:
     * the value of the start state of the episode.
     * `J(\theta) = v_{ \pi_{\theta} } (s_0)` ...(13.4)
-* **challenge**:
-  _How can we estimate the performance gradient with respect to the policy parameter when the gradient depends on the unknown effect of policy changes on the state distribution?_
+* ?
+How can we estimate the performance gradient with respect to the policy parameter when the gradient depends on the unknown effect of policy changes on the state distribution?
   * **Ans**: policy gradient theorem
 * policy gradient theorem
   * `\nabla J(\theta) \propto \sum_s \mu(s) \sum_a q_{\pi}(s,a) \nabla \pi (a|s,\theta)` ...(13.5)